BlockScience/Risk-Adjusted-Bonding-Curves/Paper/2_BondLifecyclePhases.md

 All planning and setup completed and with the bond Ready to Launch will move the system from the Pre-initialization Phase into the Initialization Phase.

 ## Phase 1: Initialization
 During the Initialization Phase, the bond is launched.
 All of the parameters, roles and rights, thresholds, conditions, etc. are set.
-All funds as agreed upon are deposited in appropriate accounts.
+All funds as agreed upon are deposited into appropriate accounts.
+Funds are divided with a portion of funds going into the Project Operating Funds for use on the project and a portion going into the Reserve Funds to provide liquidity to the bonding curve.
 Initialization is essentially the instantiation of everything that was agreed upon in pre-initialization.

 ### Transitions into Initialization Phase
 All planning and setup completed and with the bond Ready to Launch will move the system from the Pre-initialization Phase into the Initialization Phase.